 What's more fun than hitting the slopes for a winter sports holiday?
-Whether you're a seasoned veteran on the mountains or just finding your snow legs, over 6 million Brits are now thought to enjoy the thrill of hurtling down a European hill on two planks.
+Whether you're a seasoned veteran on the mountains or just finding your snow legs, in 2020 over 6 million Brits enjoyed the thrill of hurtling down a European hill on two planks.

-Read on to find out more about winter sports travel insurance, including what's covered and when you might need it.
+Read on to find out more about winter sports travel insurance, including what's covered, when you might need it and how to compare ski insurance quotes.

 Winter sports holiday insurance is usually presented as an alternative, specialist option by travel insurance providers, with cover levels, limits, exceptions and excesses that may differ from standard policies.
 But it's those extra features that make it more suitable for your winter sports holiday than a standard policy.